 The writing is more than capable, even striking at times: “It was as if someone had cut out the dream from his head and put it behind glass”; “Ben wished the world was organized by the Dewey Decimal System.
 That way you’d be able to find whatever you were looking for . . .”
 As in Hugo Cabret, the pictures are an endless source of understanding.
 A kid could spend hours noticing how they focus attention visually and reference each other from one page to the next.

-Taken together, Hugo Cabret and Wonderstruck remind me of Marshall McLuhan’s saying about the Medium being the message: novels that are perhaps too enamored of their format to deliver coherent stories.
-But still worth a look, especially for the budding illustrator who could learn a lot about how pictures convey meaning.
+Taken together, Hugo Cabret and Wonderstruck remind me of Marshall McLuhan’s saying about the Medium being the Message: these novels are perhaps too enamored of their format to deliver coherent stories.
+But still worth a look, and especially instructive for the budding illustrator who could learn a lot about how pictures convey meaning.